Structured Data Generation

 >>> generic.person.username(mask="U_d", drange=(100, 1000))

-The implicit approach involves specifying only the method name without referencing the provider’s name, as shown below:
+The implicit approach specifies only the method name without the provider:

 >>> from mimesis import Field, Locale